Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

 By contrast

 > 'Avro' provides optional code generation(with/without any code generation)
-- by using an object container file (which embeds the writer’s schema), you can simply open it using the Avro library and look at the data for analysis
+- by using an object container file (which embeds the writer’s schema), you can simply *open* it using the Avro library and look at the data for *analysis*
 - The file is self-describing since it includes all the necessary metadata.

 ### The Merits of Schemas
-- They can be much more compact than the various “binary JSON” variants, since they can omit field names from the encoded data.
+- More compact than the various “binary JSON” variants
+   - since they can omit field names from the encoded data
-- The schema is a valuable form of documentation, and because the schema is required for decoding, you can be sure that it is up to date (whereas manually maintained documentation may easily diverge from reality).
+- The schema is a valuable form of documentation
+   - because the schema is required for decoding, you can be sure that it is up to date (whereas manually maintained documentation may easily diverge from reality).
 - Keeping a database of schemas allows you to check forward and backward compatibility of schema changes, before anything is deployed.
-- For users of statically typed programming languages, the ability to generate code from the schema is useful, since it enables type checking at compile time.
+- For statically typed programming languages, generate code from the schema is useful
+   - since it enables type checking at compile time.

 ## Modes of Dataflow